Bryan Grimwood, Recreation and Leisure Studies

 Bryan Grimwood sees teaching as a form of mentorship, of mentoring committed and passionate life-long learners.
 For Grimwood, mentorship involves identifying the hook that captures students’ curiosity and draws them in, then providing students with the opportunity to further explore their curiosity.
 Grimwood does this by allocating space within his courses for students to focus on their own interests and passions.
 He provides clear expectations on assignments, yet creates flexibility and room for student choice within the established criteria.
 For example, in his third-year qualitative methodology course, students take ownership of their learning by identifying specific content they want to learn about.
 In this way, process skills, as opposed to content, are the focus of the courses.
 “I’m hesitant to tell students what they need to know in terms of content,” he explains.
 Instead, he sees his courses as providing students with a platform to explore values and think critically.

 Creating room for students to take ownership of their learning isn’t always easy, Grimwood notes.
 It involves an element of risk and requires that he trust in students’ capacities to commit and engage.
 It also requires a lot of trial and error, as well as careful attention to student feedback.
 “It’s important to be receptive to student feedback and learn from that,” he says.
-Ultimately, providing options and flexibility within the syllabus has resulted in more passionate and engaged learners.
+Ultimately, providing options and flexibility within the course outline has resulted in more passionate and engaged learners.

 This philosophy translates into Grimwood’s research on tourism and Indigenous livelihoods.
 When working with communities, he actively strives to take on the role of a learner and facilitator, as opposed to the expert.
 He approaches his research and teaching relationships as opportunities for learning together.
 Grimwood believes it’s important for him to be comfortable moving away from being the expert professor at the front of the room and toward being a mutual learner in the classroom and in his research.
 “When I go to class and feel excited about interacting with the students,” he says, “that usually translates into students who are learning and really getting something out of the class.”